 - 1 cup slivered almonds

 - In a mixing bowl, whisk together oil and 3/4 cup sugar.
-Beat in the eggs till well mixed.
+Beat in the eggs until well mixed.

 - Whisk in lemon juice, lemon zest, cinnamon and salt.

-- Use a large spoon to stir in the matzo cake meal, matzo meal, and potato starch till a wet, sticky dough forms (the consistency should be half dough, half batter).
+- Use a large spoon to stir in the matzo cake meal, matzo meal, and potato starch until a wet, sticky dough forms (the consistency should be half dough, half batter).

 - Stir in the slivered almonds and chopped nuts.